 When a person has been diagnosed with a rapidly progressing or fatal condition, getting help quickly is essential.
 The average waiting time for a decision about a Social Security disability application can be as long as two years, so if you are in need of immediate assistance, you would be out of luck, even with retroactive benefits.
 However, under the Social Security Administration’s Compassionate Allowances (CAL) program, certain conditions can be approved almost immediately to ensure you get the benefits you need when you need them.

-What Conditions Qualify for CAL?
+What Conditions Qualify for Compassionate Allowance?

 Through the Compassionate Allowances program, the Social Security Administration (SSA) identifies claims where the applicant’s disease or condition clearly meets their statutory standard for disability.
 To qualify as disabled by the SSA, you must demonstrate all of the following: